 The Hopkins/USDA Participant Research Innovation Laboratory for Enhancing WIC Services (HPRIL)

-This research innovation lab, a partnership between Johns Hopkins Bloomberg School of Public Health and the Food and Nutrition Service (FNS) of the U.S. Department of Agriculture (USDA), funds and supports projects in communities across the country to test the impact of innovative management, clinical, and retail tools on long-term family engagement with the WIC program.
+HPRIL, a partnership between Johns Hopkins Bloomberg School of Public Health and the Food and Nutrition Service (FNS) of the U.S. Department of Agriculture (USDA) was established in 2018.
+HPRIL provided funding and support to projects in communities across the country, to test the impact of innovative management, clinical, and retail tools on long-term family engagement with the WIC program.
 WIC is a government program that provides nutrition education, breastfeeding education and support, referrals to health care and social services, and healthy foods for low-income pregnant and postpartum women, infants, and children up to age 5.
-This lab seeks to answer the question: Will eligible families participate in WIC longer if we improve services with new tools, more specifically will more eligible children come back to WIC for recertification within 14 months (retention)?
+HPRIL sought to answer the question: Will eligible families participate in WIC longer if we improve services with new tools, more specifically, will more eligible children come back to WIC for recertification within 14 months (retention)?

 What’s the problem?